shortnd/jigsaw-breadcrumbs/README.md

 }
 ```

-The breadcrumb template to be used is specified in teh property `$template` but more on that later.The name of the breadcrumb will be a method in that class.
+The breadcrumb template to be used is specified in the property `$template` but more on that later.The name of the breadcrumb will be a method in that class.
 Add composer autoload to our config file
 ```php
 require __DIR__.'/vendor/autoload.php';